mmcquillan/hex/README.md

 # Jane

 ## Getting Started
 * This is developed using Go 1.5.1
 * Pull the project with `go get github.com/mmcquillan/jane`
 * Use the sample.config for an example configuration file
+* Use the startup.conf as an upstart script to start/stop/restart on Linux systems

 ## Configuration